fzhedu/TopkUrls/README.md

 ### TODO
 The current just uses one thead, but I have to attend a conference now.
 I can optimize the codes in following two aspects.
-1. Use multi-threads
+1. Use multi-threads:
+Pay attention to synchroniztion when accessing file in the Map and Partition, Repartition step.
-2. Optimize accessing I/O
+2. Optimize accessing I/O:
+Reduce accessing times and prefer accessing a batch of data.